 At camp we’re met with slender, well-spaced gums, thick, spongy snow grass and a window through the trees offering views over its namesake wetland – a refuge for various threatened species, such as the broad-toothed rat and glandular frog.
 A throng of bike-packers already had dibs on the main spot so we doubled back to a small, swamp-side clearing and hastily set up.

 The day’s last light seeping through a storm cloud in the distance and setting the swamp aglow is a beautiful sight – though disposing of a tiny leech that has latched on to my finger does detract from the serenity somewhat.
-Later, guilt-stricken in the murky dead of night, I become convinced that the leaf shadows cast across our tent by the full moon are an army of its bloodthirsty mates coming for revenge.
+Later, guilt-stricken in the murky dead of night, I become convinced that the shadows of leaves cast across our tent by the full moon are an army of its bloodthirsty mates coming for revenge.

 Day 3: Black Swamp Campground to Lagoon Pinch Picnic Area, 10km